m1griffin/arrayfunc/README.rst

 Release History
 ===============

+* 4.3.1 - Numerous performance inprovements through the use of SIMD acceleration in many functions.
+See the documentation to see which functions are affected.
+Restrictions on the use of non-finite data in parameters has been relaxed where possible.
+          Repeat now allows non-finite data as fill values.
+For findindices, if no matches are found the result code is now 0 (zero) instead of -1.
 * 4.2.0 - Added fma function.
 This has no equivalent in the Python standard library but is equivalent to x * y + z.
 Also changed list of supported platforms to update FreeBSD to version 12